fetlang/fetlang/README.md

 ## Features
 * Input/output with standard streams and files
 * Statically typed
-* Only four types: fractions, chains, streams, and references
 * Gendered variables
 * Access previously mentioned variables using pronouns
 * Numbers represented internally as fractions instead of floating point